YmShan/SDTrack/SDTrack-Spike/readme.md

 ## Conda Environment
 You can download the compressed package of the environment [here](https://drive.google.com/file/d/1bHu7CbM6TiSXNXnMbfj8W-eUNvO_4wyA/view?usp=sharing).
-Or manually install the environment using `create_SDTrack_env.sh`.
+Or manually install the environment using [create_SDTrack_env.sh](https://github.com/YmShan/SDTrack/blob/main/create_SDTrack_env.sh)

 ## Data Prepare
 1. The processing of the FELT dataset is relatively intricate; thus, we recommend utilizing only the FE108 and VisEvent datasets at this stage.
 Results on the COESOT dataset will be provided in our forthcoming updates.